How to Find Rent-to-Own Homes Near Me

 The Clever Real Estate team spent dozens of hours researching the ins and outs of rent-to-own programs to create this comprehensive guide.
 We thoroughly examined agreements and consulted with industry experts to bring you the most accurate and reliable information.

-It's our opinion that the best way to find a rent-to-own home is by working with an experienced real estate agent.
-They have the knowledge and resources to help you find the right home for you quickly and efficiently.
+It's our opinion that the best way to find a rent-to-own home is to work with an experienced real estate agent.
+They have the knowledge and resources to help you find the right home quickly and efficiently.
 The benefits of working with a realtor far outweigh any potential downsides (which are minimal).

 Rent-to-own homes can be a good housing option for people who want to buy a home, but are unable to qualify for a mortgage.
 However, it's important to be aware that not all rent-to-own programs are legitimate or cost-effective.
 Consult with a local realtor or a real estate attorney for more specific, localized guidance.